Master of Science in Computer Science and Master of Computer Science

 Besides declaring plans of study, eForms for Graduate Degree Works is used most often to change, add, or drop an MCS specialization, to change degree programs (such as from MSCS to MCS), or to change the MSCS thesis/non-thesis option.
 (Typically, you should discuss these changes with your advisor before submitting any of these requests.)
 Graduate Degree Works is also used to change advisors, and you can do this before or after having a plan approved.
 Less-often used forms are for Shared Courses (co-terminal students only), Transfer Credit, and Course Substitution.

 Co-terminal students should use the Shared Courses form to list the three (typically 400-level) courses to be used as part of their Graduate Plan of Study.
 Keep in mind that shared courses are included toward the limit allowed in the graduate Plan of Study (12 hours for MSCS students and 9 for typical MCS students).
+See the department's page for co-terminal students for details on which courses can be shared.

 As with Transfer Credit, the shared credit request must be approved before submitting a Graduate Plan of Study.
 This plan should include only the courses that will apply to the graduate degree.
 For more instructions on co-terminal Shared Credit and Plan of Study, see the resources page for co-terminal students at Graduate Academic Affairs.